A cystoscopy is a procedure which looks into the bladder with a special telescope called a cystoscope.

 - Unusual cells found in a urine sample.

-- Persistent pain when you pass urine.
+- Persistent pain when passing urine.

 - Difficulty in passing urine - which may be due to prostate enlargement or a narrowing (stricture) of the urethra.

 Cystoscopy may also be done to monitor progress of conditions.
 For example, some people have a routine cystoscopy every now and then after treatment for a bladder tumour.
 This helps to detect any early recurrence which can be treated before it spreads further.